Patient Problem-Solving with Scripts: A 5-Step Process

 At a special team meeting or during a Monthly Business Review, brainstorm patient-related scenarios that may occur.
 These will be based in part on problems you’ve experienced in the past.
 There are three main areas in which dental practices are likely to encounter difficulties:

+Use script training to prepare everyone.
 Once your scripts are ready, schedule training sessions in which team members role-play with each other.
-They’ll learn the problem-solving process that the scripts map out and also how to follow that process using their own words.
+They’ll learn the problem-solving process that the scripts map out… and also how to follow that process using their own words.